Canadians want more done to curb abuse on social media

 A new poll indicates significant splits in gender and age when it comes to where Canadians draw the line at offensive behaviour.

-From Twitter to Facebook, social media companies are under growing pressure to tackle online abuse.
+Tech companies are under growing pressure to tackle online bullying.

 In May, Twitter chief executive Jack Dorsey told the BBC that addressing abuse on the platform was a priority.

 A new survey by the Angus Reid Institute looks into Canadian attitudes towards social media misbehaviour.